Socially Responsible Business

 — Employees want to contribute, but they need progressive management to do so.

-Salary scale capped at certain level between lowest & highest paid positions
+Salary scale capped at certain levels between lowest & highest paid positions

 (Renewable resources, recycled, recyclable, organic, etc.)